Literary nonfiction

 Joe McDonald haunts both stories.
 He haunts the Boston underworld, even today.

-Forget Whitey Bulger and what you think you know about the Boston underworld.
-This story is told from the inside out; its revelations are startling.
+Forget Whitey Bulger and what you think you know about the Winter Hill Gang -that's the "official" narrative, a controlled show.
+This is the ruthless truth, told from the inside out.
+Its revelations are startling.

 True Crime?
 This is something much more.